Emily Stewart: Storylines

 Emily tried to make things right with Chris but he wouldn't even talk to her.
 Because of the situation, Emily became a suspect in Dusty's shooting and subsequent death.
 It was later learned that Colonel Mayer shot him and that Evan Walsh IV had killed him with an injection to keep him from telling the truth about a research project at the hospital.

 Soon after this, Casey Hughes returned to town.
 He fell for Emily almost immediately but she tried to keep her distance from him.
-They wound up making love on a business trip to New York and from then on couldn't keep their hands off one another.
+They wound up having sex on a business trip to New York and from then on couldn't keep their hands off one another.
 Emily tried to end the relationship several times but couldn't.
 Margo found out about their relationship when she returned early from a weekend away.
 She threatened to kill Emily but Casey stepped between them.
 Margo, who found out about the prostitution too, outed Emily to Tom and Casey.
 Casey already knew and didn't care but Tom was flabbergasted.
 He threatened to take full custody of Daniel.
 Casey managed to get through to him and he dropped the case at the last second.

 Emily began to act strangely after a bottle of perfume was delivered to her office, but Casey didn't catch on.
 She convinced him to elope with her but regretted the decision when the drugged perfume wore off.
 She said she wanted an annulment but then retracted the statement when she was dosed with more perfume.
 She and Casey became deathly ill because of the perfume, but Chris' antidote saved their lives.
 Their families finally began to accept Emily and Casey's relationship but Casey wanted more than Emily was ready to give.
 He was determined to have kids so she decided to have her tubes tied.